sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ```

 Adjust the paths and code sign identity accordingly.
 The `--preserve-metadata=entitlements` is not used because we don't want to preserve the existing `com.apple.security.get-task-allow` entitlements for distribution.
 Also the `--deep` option is not used here because the Downloader XPC Service needs to be signed with a specific entitlement that aren't applicable to the other binaries.

+Due to different code signing requirements, please do not add `--deep` to `OTHER_CODE_SIGN_FLAGS` or from custom build scripts when signing your application.
+This is a common source of Sandboxing errors.

 ### Removing XPC Services